ethereumproject/volunteer/README.md

 consensus.
 If the issue is contentious we should work to include the input of the wider community.

+Any donations received will be fairly distributed among active volunteers.

 ## Projects
 A wide variety of projects need assistance, and support for languages not yet supported is also appreciated.